 The year is the year, the Ayavas are the months, the red one the dawn, the steed Surya, the Açvins these two (worlds), Agni Vaiçvanara the year, the food offerings cattle, ghee cattle.
 With the year cattle are born; verily with the year he produces cattle for him.
 He offers on a blade of Darbha grass [1]; the Darbhas are the ambrosia, the strength of the (earth); he offers on it; verily he is propagated.
 An eater of food he becomes for whom they offer thus.
 These deities are the foremost portions of Agni; verily he delights them; verily too he places the eye of Agni in front; he becomes not blind who knows thus.
 Waters were the world at first, the Moving ocean; Prajapati, becoming wind, rocked about on a lotus leaf; he [2] could find no support; he saw that nest of the waters, on it he piled the fire, that became this (earth), then indeed did he find support.
-(The brick) which he put down in front became the right side, that is the southern quarter; (the brick) which he put down on the left [3] became the left side, that is the northern quarter; (the brick) which he put down above became the back, that is the zenith.
-Agni of the five bricks is this (earth);

-therefore when they dig in it they knock up against the brick, against gravel.
+(The brick) which he put down in front became the head, that is the eastern quarter; (the brick) which he put down on the right became the right side, that is the southern quarter; (the brick) which he put down behind became the tail, that is the western quarter; (the brick) which he put down on the left [3] became the left side, that is the northern quarter; (the brick) which he put down above became the back, that is the zenith.
+Agni of the five bricks is this (earth); therefore when they dig in it they knock up against the brick, against gravel.
 Now all this (earth) in the eyes of the birds shines at night, therefore birds do not at night rest upon it.
 He who knowing this piles a fire finds support, and conquers all the quarters.
 The Brahman is connected with Agni, therefore the Brahman finds prosperity in all the quarters; verily every quarter he goes to is his own.
 The fire is the nest of the waters; therefore waters draw the fire; verily they enter their own birthplace.